Code-Institute-Submissions/Wild_Thing_Yoga/readme.md

 #### Design Limitations
 A fourth and fifth page for a members log in and merchandise/equipment shop will be implimented in the future but was not possible due to time constraints.
-The forms are not functioning for the business at present and do not have <method="POST"> or <action=""> included as there is no where to "post" to yet.
+The forms are not functioning for the business at present and do not have method="POST" or "action=" included as there is no where to "post" to yet.
 This is due to the mechanisms of that feature being outside the scope of the project.

 #### Design Differences